Defending Your Peace of Mind

 We will analyze the pertinent facts of your case to best determine the most effective strategy to defend your rights regarding alimony issues.
 Our proven approach can help you prosecute or defend against an alimony case.

-What is Alimony?
+What Is Alimony?

 Alimony is any money paid from one spouse to the other as a means of support arising from a divorce case.
-In general, courts evaluate both parties’ economic situation to best determine the need and ability to pay any alimony.
+In general, courts evaluate both parties’ economic situations to best determine the need and ability to pay any alimony.
 The requesting party must meet the standards of need required by law.

-Types of Alimony in Florida
+Exploring Different Types of Alimony Available in Florida

 The types of alimony in Florida include: